rodrigoaveloes/Weather-/README.md

 # Weather ⛅
- this is one more little project to see the weather for the name of city, the main idea is consume api of OpenWeatherMap via html,css and js.
+Projeto rápido para exercitar, a ideia principal é  consumir a api OpenWeatherMap via html,css and js.

  ### For acess the project click here👉<a href="https://rodrigoaveloes.github.io/Weather-/">Weather by Rodrigo Avelões<a/>